zymaxcii/html-css-w3/html-css-w3-summary.md

 ## w3

 ```
-2 files: w3.css w3.js: all are classes
+2 files: w3.css w3.js (no?): all are classes
+use mostly w3-classes and not raw css classes
+everything in w3.css are classes
+most or not all can apply to any html elements
+hint: fill in all <tags>, then add attributes, class, id, etc
+can copy/paste code from w3 website into my own code

 w3-container
 w3-panel